David011E/history_project/README.md

   ## Deployment

 - The site was deployed to GitHub pages.
 The steps to deploy are as follows:
-  - In the GitHub repository, navigate to the Settings tab
+  - In the GitHub repository, navigate to the Settings tab .
-  - From the source section drop-down menu, select the Master Branch
+  - From the source section drop-down menu, select the Master Branch.
   - Once the master branch has been selected, the page will be automatically refreshed with a detailed ribbon display to indicate the successful deployment.

 The live link can be found here - https://david011e.github.io/history_project/

+## Credits

+### Content

+- The links for the Learn more page for more infomation were from [britannica](https://www.britannica.com/).

+- The text for the Home page and footer was taken from Google.

+- The icons in the footer were taken from [Font Awesome](https://fontawesome.com/).

+### Media

+- The photos used on the info and sign up page are from This Open Source site [Pexels](www.pexels.com)

+- The photos used on the hero and Learn More page are from This Open Source site [Unsplash](https://unsplash.com/)